-For the past few weeks, I have been going through the ins and outs of playing video games.
+For the past few weeks, I have been going through the ins and outs of playing games.

-Learning through gameplay!
+Learning through playing games!

 So, firstly you have the cognitive benefits – essentially the intelligence of gaming is huge.